MeshCam

 Self-hosting

 The web app runs on FastAPI + Postgres + S3-compatible object storage (we use Garage).
 Mesh gateways POST images to its ingest API; you review them from any browser.
-Full setup instructions ship in the web-app repo at launch.
+Quickstart (docker-compose) in the web-app repo.

 See it running